What Are OTC Markets?

-The pink open market, also referred to as OTC pink sheets are the most unregulated and open platform of all trading marketplaces.
-It does not lay any rules for the companies in order to get listed here and also the companies need not file with the Securities Exchange Commission.
-The only requirement is that they need to obtain quotes from a broker-dealer registered with the FIRA.
+The pink open market, also called OTC pink sheets, is the most unregulated and open platform of all trading marketplaces.
+It does not lay any rules for the companies to get listed here, and also, the companies need not file with the Securities Exchange Commission.
+The only requirement is to obtain quotes from a broker-dealer registered with the FIRA.

-The aforementioned features of an OTC pink marketplace provide a trading platform for domestic or foreign companies, that limit their disclosure in the U.S., penny stocks, as well as distressed, delinquent, companies not willing or able to provide information to the potential investors.
+The features mentioned above of an OTC pink marketplace provide a trading platform for domestic or foreign companies that limit their disclosure in the U.S., penny stocksPenny StocksPenny Stock refers stocks of public companies that trade at a very low price, typically less than $5 per share and are highly illiquid.
+Usually, these stocks belong to small and newbie companies with a low market capitalization., and distressed, delinquent companies not willing or able to provide information to potential investors.

-Therefore, the investors need to be professional and highly sophisticated with a high-risk tolerance for trading in companies that have limited information available to the public.
-Also, due to the limited regulatory oversight, it is strongly recommended that the investors proceed with great caution and thoroughly research the listed OTC pink companies that they are interested in before making any investment decisions.
+Therefore, the investors need to be professional and highly sophisticated with a high-risk tolerance for trading in companies with limited information available to the public.
+Also, due to the limited regulatory oversight, it is strongly recommended that the investors proceed with great caution and thoroughly research the listed OTC pink companies they are interested in before making any investment decisions.

 #2 – OTCQB

-OTCQB which hosts the Venture Market is the second tier on the OTC Market Group.
-The companies that are listed here are generally small and in the growth phase of their life cycle.
-In order for companies to start trading in the OTCQB marketplace, they are subject to a set of regulations.
+OTCQB, which hosts the Venture Market, is the second tier of the OTC Market Group.
+The listed companies are generally small and in the growth phase of their life cycle.
+Companies that start trading in the OTCQB marketplace are subject to a set of regulations.
 The requirement to fulfill a minimum set of standards reduces the possibility of Penny stock companies and fraudulent corporations from getting listed in the QTCQB marketplace.

-The companies trading here are open natured and are less transparent than their established counterparts and so this poses a threat to the investors who conduct trades without investment acumen.
-The investors are therefore advised to be diligent when investing their capital in the companies listed on the QTCQB marketplace.
+The companies trading here are open-natured and less transparent than their established counterparts, so this poses a threat to the investors who conduct trades without investment acumen.
+Therefore, investors are advised to be diligent when investing their capital in the companies listed on the QTCQB marketplace.

 #3 – OTCQX

 It is to be noted the amount of risk is far less than the other two marketplaces.
-Here, the companies would undergo verification that is very similar to what they would face with a recognized stock exchange.
+Here, the companies would undergo verification similar to what they would face with a recognized stock exchange.

 #4 – OTC Link

-- OTC markets are decentralized and so they allow for the free trade of securities between parties involved without the interference of outside parties.
+- OTC markets are decentralized, allowing for the free trade of securities between parties involved without the interference of outside parties.

-- OTC provides access to securities or stock not available on standard exchanges.
+- OTC provides access to securities or stock not available on stock exchanges.

 - OTC markets impose fewer regulations.

-- The investors pay less trade costs and so they can achieve a significant level of return.
+- The investors pay fewer trade costs so that they can achieve a significant level of return.

 - There is a greater risk of fraud due to the lack of regulation.

-- The prices of the securities or other non-financial instruments are highly volatile.
+- The prices of securities or other non-financial instruments are highly volatile.